 - Potential to earn higher returns as compared to traditional options like a savings bank account

-Real estate and Fixed deposits at banks have long been the default mode of investing in ‘safe’ instruments for the Indian risk-averse investor.
-But in the last few years, debt mutual funds have offered a promising instrument of choice to the growing masses of millennial investors in the country with greater choice, flexibility, liquidity and returns.
+But in the last few years, debt mutual funds have offered a promising alternative instrument of choice.
+The growing masses of millennial investors have lapped these as they offers greater choice, flexibility, liquidity and returns.

 Debt mutual funds and fixed deposits have many points of comparison as examined in the table below.